drewsamsen/spark-next/refactoring/app-layout-refactoring-plan.md

   - Ensure consistent naming conventions
   - Group related functions and state
   - Add appropriate comments for complex logic

-- [ ] **Create tests for new components and hooks**
-  - Write unit tests for extracted hooks
-  - Write component tests for new components
-  - Ensure all functionality is preserved
-  - Test navigation logic
-  - Verify loading states and error handling

 ## Rationale for Task Ordering